Psychopathy: Violence

 Some clinicians suggest that assessment of the construct of psychopathy does not necessarily add value to violence risk assessment.
 A large systematic review and meta-regression found that the PCL performed the poorest out of nine tools for predicting violence.
 In addition, studies conducted by the authors or translators of violence prediction measures, including the PCL, show on average more positive results than those conducted by more independent investigators.
-There are several other risk assessment instruments which can predict further crime with an accuracy similar to the PCL-R and some of these are considerably easier, quicker, and less expensive to administer.
-This may even be done automatically by a computer simply based on data such as age, gender, number of previous convictions and age of first conviction.
-Some of these assessments may also identify treatment change and goals, identify quick changes that may help short-term management, identify more specific kinds of violence that may be at risk, and may have established specific probabilities of offending for specific scores.
+Several other risk assessment instruments can predict further crime with an accuracy similar to the PCL-R and some of these are considerably easier, quicker, and less expensive to administer.
+This may even be done automatically by a computer simply based on data such as age, gender, number of previous convictions, and age of first conviction.
+Some of these assessments may also identify treatment changes and goals, identify quick changes that may help short-term management, identify more specific kinds of violence that may be at risk, and establish specific probabilities of offending for specific scores.
 Nonetheless, the PCL-R may continue to be popular for risk assessment because of its pioneering role and the large amount of research done using it.

-The Federal Bureau of Investigation reports that psychopathic behavior is consistent with traits common to some serial killers, including sensation seeking, a lack of remorse or guilt, impulsivity, the need for control, and predatory behavior.
+The U.S. Federal Bureau of Investigation (FBI) reports that psychopathic behavior is consistent with traits common to some serial killers, including sensation seeking, a lack of remorse or guilt, impulsivity, the need for control, and predatory behavior.
 It has also been found that the homicide victims of psychopathic offenders were disproportionately female in comparison to the more equitable gender distribution of victims of non-psychopathic offenders.